 pig pitr

-Perform orchestrated Point-In-Time Recovery (PITR) with pig pitr command
+Perform orchestrated point-in-time recovery (PITR) with pig pitr

-pig pitr - Perform PITR with automatic Patroni/PostgreSQL lifecycle management.
+pig pitr - Perform PITR with pgBackRest restore and conservative PostgreSQL stop/start handling.

 3. Execute pgbackrest restore